Gun and bomb attack threat closes Los Angeles schools in likely hoax

 "I don't want him to be frightened to go back to school tomorrow," she said.

-A 17-year-old boy was walking to his charter high school when he was struck and killed by a truck at 7:31 a.m., officials said, minutes after LAUSD said classes would be canceled for the day.
+A 17-year-old boy was walking to his charter high school when he was struck and killed by a lorry at 7:31 a.m., officials said, minutes after LAUSD said classes would be cancelled for the day.

-A law enforcement source told Reuters that Los Angeles authorities ordered the closure to allow a full search of public school facilities without consulting with the Federal Bureau of Investigation, which typically takes the lead on investigations into potential terrorism.
+A law enforcement source told Reuters that Los Angeles authorities ordered the closure to allow a full search of public school facilities without consulting with the FBI, which typically takes the lead on investigations into potential terrorism..

+Stay-at-home mom Marisol Hadadi, whose 10-year-old son attends Marquez Elementary, said: "I disagree with closing the schools because we're just showing these people that we're scared of them."

 New York's Bratton, a former Los Angeles police chief, said: "To disrupt the daily schedules of half a million school children, their parents, day care, buses based on an anonymous email, without consultation, if in fact, consultation did not occur with law enforcement authorities, I think it was a significant overreaction."